Chart Color Schemes

 Dandenong - North displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Dandenong - North, as per the latest Census, consisted of 37.0% houses and 63.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 72.1% houses and 28.0% other dwellings.
-Home ownership in Dandenong - North was at 20.4%, with the remaining dwellings either mortgaged (22.9%) or rented (56.6%).
-The median monthly mortgage repayment in the area was $1,500, below Melbourne metro's average of $1,800.
-Median weekly rent was recorded at $310, compared to Melbourne metro's $350.
+Dwelling structure in Dandenong - North, as evaluated at the latest Census held on 28 August 2016, comprised 37.0% houses and 63.1% other dwellings such as semi-detached, apartments, 'other' dwellings.
+In comparison, Melbourne metropolitan area had 72.1% houses and 28.0% other dwellings.
+Home ownership in Dandenong - North stood at 20.4%, with the rest either mortgaged (22.9%) or rented (56.6%).
+The median monthly mortgage repayment was $1,500, below Melbourne metro's average of $1,800.
+Median weekly rent in Dandenong - North was $310, compared to Melbourne metro's $350.
 Nationally, Dandenong - North's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing